DCP FAQ

 SOURCE DEPLOYMENT

-The preferred method of source deployment would be to upload directly to our server here: SOURCE UPLOAD
+The preferred method is to upload directly to our secure server here: SOURCE UPLOAD

 HOW LONG DOES DCP CREATION TAKE?